Russell-Fulwood/codingTasks/README.md

 # Repository Overview

-This repository contains multiple projects.
+This repository contains two projects.
 Below are brief descriptions and links to the detailed documentation for each project.

 ## Projects